-B Cognitive and intellectual skills:
+Cognitive and Intellectual skills

-- 1. Apply knowledge and understanding to address actual or hypothetical problems to offer evidenced conclusions. - 2.
-Produce a synthesis of relevant doctrinal and policy issues in relation to a topic. - 3.
-Recognise ambiguity and deal with uncertainty in law - 4.
-Make a critical judgement of the merits of particular arguments. - 5.
+7. Apply knowledge and understanding to address actual or hypothetical problems to offer evidenced conclusions whilst recognising ambiguity and dealing with uncertainty in the law.
+All Level 6 Law Modules Non-Hons LLB (Hons) 8.
+Produce a synthesis of relevant doctrinal and policy issues in relation to a topic and make a critical judgements of the merits of particular arguments.
+LLBL3003 LLBL3004 LLBL3005 LLBL3006 LLBL3014 Non-Hons LLB (Hons) 9.
 Reflect constructively on learning and engage with feedback.
+LLBL3003 LLBL3014 Non-Hons LLB (Hons) 10.
+Demonstrate competence in explaining, applying and critically evaluating criminological theory and concepts to understand victimisation and responses to crime and deviance.
+CRMN3004 CRMN3006 CRMN3105 CRMN2002 Non-Hons LLB (Hons)